ESchae/SOM/Readme.md

-# SOM
+# SOM Visualization

-A small visualization tool for the algorithm of Self-Organizing Maps (SOM).
+A small visualization tool for Self-Organizing Maps (SOM).

-It is meant to be used for a better understanding of what a SOM is, how it is built and how it works.
+This visualization is meant to be used for a better understanding of what a SOM is, how it is built and how it works.
 Moreover the tool can be used to gather a better understanding on how selected parameters influence its outcome.